-Sydney is a rare jewel – sparkling both day and night – and the city reflects the Australian personality – a bit brash, a bit cheeky but warm, outgoing and friendly.
+Sydney Australia is a rare jewel – sparkling both day and night – and the city reflects the Australian personality – a bit brash, a bit cheeky but warm, outgoing and friendly.
 And it knows how to party!
 There is something for every visitor – first class hotels, restaurants, beaches, theatre, sight seeing, nightlife and its overall vibrancy.

 No matter how many times you sail its waters or explore its seemingly endless chain of coves and bays and reaches, Sydney Harbour will unveil a hidden face that has inspired generations of painters, poets and sailors.